codalbin/informationSecurity/README.md

 # How to run the project

-Install npm : 'npm install'
+Install npm : `npm install`

-Launch the application : 'npm run start'
+Launch the application : `npm run start`

 You can access the application on `http://localhost:4200/`